Dicee/dicee.github.io/_posts/2020-10-03-0-unit-testing-learning-series-assertions-mocking-and-matchers.md

 #### Custom matchers

 In some cases, you'll benefit from defining your own matchers.
-I've had the case in one of the teams I've worked with, where we had a large amount of geometry logic.
+I've had the case in one of the teams I've worked in, where we had a large amount of geometry logic.
 This can be tough to test due to rounding errors, so that's one case where exact equality isn't generally possible.
 You can do your best to select inputs that are going to generate integer results for all geometry operations, but sometimes the geometry is just too complicated to allow this.

-As a result, that's a kind of code I was seeing a lot in our codebase:
+As a result, that's the kind of code I was seeing a lot in our codebase:

 ```java
 assertEquals(expectedLat, position.getLat(), precision);